nelmio/NelmioApiDocBundle/docs/index.rst

 .. tip::

-    Examples of using the annotations can be found in `SwaggerPHP examples`_.
+    Examples of using the attributes/annotations can be found in `SwaggerPHP examples`_.
     However, unlike in those examples, when using this bundle you don't need to specify paths and you can easily document models as well as some other properties described below as they can be automatically be documented using the Symfony integration.